agm37/Zephyr_Capstone_Project/README.md

 a .jar file named `zephyr-0.0.1-SNAPSHOT.jar` in the `target` folder.
 The .jar file can now be run using `java -jar target/zephyr-0.0.1-SNAPSHOT.jar`.

-#### Windows premade startup script
+#### Windows and Linux premade startup scripts

-A premade batch file has been provided to start the backend server on Windows.
-Simply run `startBackend.bat` from the `Scripts` folder.
+Premade scripts have been provided to start the backend server on Windows and Linux.
+Simply run `startBackend.bat` or `./startBackend.sh` from the `Scripts` folder.

 ### Configuring the frontend